 Unless you're a chemist with access to a laboratory-controlled environment, the likelihood of you interacting with "pure aluminum" is slim to none.
-This is because the chemical properties of pure aluminum metal are so reactive to oxygen that upon contact it immediately clings to oxygen atoms.
-Talk about some serious chemistry 😉!
+This is due to high aluminum reactivity, as the pure aluminum metal's chemical properties are highly reactive to oxygen, causing it to cling to oxygen atoms immediately upon contact.
+Talk about some serious chemistry 🧪!
 The result is the formation of a substance known as hydrated alumina.
-1

 How is Aluminum Made?